 But then I reached a pristine mountain lake.
 With a perfect camp spot next to it, a bonfire place already prepared, blueberries growing all the way around.
 And most importantly: No cows.

 Joyful, I jumped into the ice-cold water and swam for a moment.
 My first shower after 5 or 6 days of hiking.
 Maybe you can imagine how freaking great that felt.

 In the evening, I managed to get a little fire going – the only one I would have on the GTA since in most places making fire is not allowed nor a smart idea.
 But here it was perfectly fine.

-I stared into the flames and munched away on fresh blueberries until the dark came.
-A peaceful moment by myself.
+I stared into the flames and munched away on fresh blueberries until the dark came—a peaceful moment by myself.

 And, to finish off this pretty perfect day of simple joys, the expected thunderstorm only came after I had enjoyed my day and evening outside.
 As soon as I closed my tent door and crawled into my sleeping bag, it started thundering and pouring down.
-What timing.
+What great timing.

-Sometimes everything simply goes right.
+Sometimes, everything simply goes right.